 The following is an example of a network diagram:

-*It should be noted that many project management softwares, such as Primavera P6 or Microsoft Project, will do this for you automatically once activities have been identified and tied together with relationships.
+Please note that most project management software automatically applies the Critical Path algorithm to the added activities when your project is scheduled.
+With these software programs, there is no need for manual calculations.
+The early dates, late dates, total float, and critical path for your project are immediately identified by the program.*Please note that many project management softwares, such as Primavera P6 or Microsoft Project, will do this for you automatically once activities have been identified and tied together with relationships.
 It is highly recommended to utilize a software application when performing CPM scheduling, as it will be immensely faster and more thorough than trying to perform it manually.

 Estimate Activity Durations